 Sometimes, however, your employer challenges the claim or the insurance company denies it.
 This is not uncommon and it’s not the end of the world.
 You can appeal the refusal, but you will need to prove the severity of your injury and your right to coverage.
 This often requires the services of a qualified Columbia area workers’ compensation attorney.
 An attorney has experience with these cases and knows how to take the right steps to ensure that your injury is covered.

-If this has happened to you, read a bit more about workers’ compensation in the area, and give us a call today for a consultation!
+If this has happened to you, read a bit more about workers’ compensation in the area, and contact us today for a consultation.